 - Olive Oil: Used to sauté the garlic.

-- Garlic: Adds a depth of flavor.
+- Garlic and Butter: Adds a depth of flavor.

 - Salt and Pepper: Essential for seasoning the dish.